thumbnail image

 • Research Areas

-• Developing tools to restore tropical dry forests
+Developing tools to restore tropical dry forests

 Costa Rica

 In collaboration with Estación Experimental Forestal Horizontes, I have developed projects using native trees to restore degraded tropical dry forests.
-Results thus far have enabled us to determine which tree species are suitable for restoration plantings on degraded Vertisol soils, and that ecophysiological functional traits are the best predictors of seedling performance.
+Results thus far have enabled us to determine which tree species are suitable for restoration plantings on degraded Vertisol soils, and that ecophysiological and root traits are the best predictors of seedling performance.
 With these results in hand we used a functional trait-driven approach to design species mixes for 6-hectares of restoration planting which we are using to test successional and restoration theory.
 Haga clic aquí para una descripción en español.

 Determining the impacts of abiotic conditions on restoration outcomes